CaptainHansen/CursorSpy/README.md

 Honestly, I got bored one day and wrote this after I read an article online about WebSockets and how you could use one to record where a user points their cursor on your webpage for some really enhanced analytics and then be able to "play back" the user interaction later.
 This code does exactly that.
 Records cursor interactions on an entire webpage, including clicks, and is capable of playing back what was just recorded.

+This code will also record mousedown and mouseup events.
+The virtual cursor will change from red to black when the mouse button was depressed, and back to red when it was released.

 ##Initialization##

 CursorSpy will initialize itself append a div representing the cursor for playback upon creation, however, no event listeners will be attached until the instance's record method is called.